 Figure 30- Definition of E1B08 from Experian (2024) documentation

-Scenario 2: Some variables may have clear business names but the values used are codified and would not make sense without documentation to explain the values e.g. the AccountStatus variable shown below has 4 values but only shows 1 character.
+Scenario 2: Some variables may have clear business names, but the values used are codified and would not make sense without documentation to explain the values e.g. the AccountStatus variable shown below has 4 values but only shows 1 character.
 Some of these are intuitive but others can be confusing e.g. F standing for default.